Hardware & Software

 Tier 3 tests DBA diagnostic skills.
 Six challenges where the model receives simulated PostgreSQL diagnostic output (pg_stat_activity snapshots, EXPLAIN ANALYZE plans, pg_stat_user_tables data) and must return a JSON response identifying the root cause and suggesting a fix.
 Lock chain diagnosis, stale statistics, work_mem sort spills, connection exhaustion, table bloat, and failed partition pruning.
 Verification uses keyword matching against accepted causes and fix patterns.
 This tier turned out to be easy for 30B+ models.
 Both Gemma 4 models scored 6/6.

 Tier 4 is where things get hard.
 Six procedural challenges where the model writes PL/pgSQL functions, triggers, DDL, and constraint definitions.
 Its code is executed against the live database and then validated through behavioral test cases (4 to 7 tests per challenge).
 The challenges cover exclusion constraints with tstzrange for scheduling conflicts, audit triggers that compute JSONB diffs of only the changed columns, partition management functions using dynamic DDL and pg_catalog introspection, row-level security policies for multi-tenant data isolation, recursive graph traversal with cycle detection, and batch processing procedures with savepoint-based error handling.
-Gemma-4-31B scored 22/31 on this tier, acing four challenges but failing completely on RLS policy creation (0/5) and cycle detection (0/4).
+Gemma-4-12B scored 26/31 on this tier, clearing exclusion constraints, audit triggers, partition management, cycle detection, and batch savepoints, and failing only on RLS policy creation (0/5).

 I wanted to know whether models that handle PostgreSQL can also reason about distributed databases where the fundamental rules are different.
 So I built a Cassandra benchmark.
 A fresh 3-node Cassandra 5.0 cluster spins up on Strix per run, seeds 1.5 million rows of deterministic IoT sensor data across 8 tables, and throws 32 challenges at the model.
 The schema models a sensor platform with time-bucketed readings, denormalized query tables, counter tables, UDTs, static columns, and a deliberately broken table with unbounded partition growth.
 The seeder uses Python's random.seed(42) for reproducibility.

-The core question is whether the model understands that Cassandra is not SQL with different syntax.
+This benchmark checks whether the model understands Cassandra's data model instead of treating CQL as SQL syntax.
 Every partition key must appear in a WHERE clause.
 There are no JOINs.
 ORDER BY only works on clustering columns.
 GROUP BY only works on primary key prefixes in order.
 Deletes create tombstones that slow reads.
 Consistency is tunable per operation.
 INSERT and UPDATE are the same thing.
 A model trained on relational patterns will fail hard on these constraints even if it knows the CQL keyword syntax.

 Tier 1 tests CQL query writing.
 Ten challenges covering composite partition key awareness, clustering column range slices with ORDER BY reversal, CONTAINS on set columns, map element access syntax, static column behavior, TTL and WRITETIME metadata functions, TOKEN() for distributed range scans, CQL GROUP BY with aggregation, JSON SELECT syntax, and PER PARTITION LIMIT for top-N-per-partition queries.
 The model gets a schema and writes CQL.
 Its output runs against the live cluster and the result set gets compared against a known-good query.